Explainability as statistical inference: Conclusion

 We proposed a framework, LEX, casting interpretability as a maximum likelihood problem.
 We have shown that LEX encompasses several existing models.
 We provided $2$ datasets on complex data with a ground truth to evaluate the feature importance map.
 Using these, we compared many imputation methods to remove features and showed experimentally the advantages of multiple imputation compared to other constant imputation methods.
 These new datasets can be used for other explanation methods than the amortized ones we focused on here.

 The framing of interpretability as a statistical learning problem allowed us to use maximum likelihood to find optimal parameters.
 One could explore other methods for optimizing the parameters, such as Bayesian inference.
 Interpretation maps are more easily readable when they provide smooth segmentations for images.
-Another avenue for future work could be to study the use of different parametrizations or regularization that favors connected masks (in the sense that neighbouring pixels have more incentives to share the same selection) to allow for smoother interpretability maps.
+Another avenue for future work could be to study the use of different parametrizations or regularization that favors connected masks (\emph{i.e.} neighbouring pixels have more incentives to share the same selection) to allow for smoother interpretability maps.